 Senior Clinician and Director of Professional Development

 Winner of the MTNA Frances Clark Keyboard Pedagogy Award, former USIA Artistic Ambassador, and Steinway Artist, Fred has performed as soloist and collaborative pianist on four continents.
-He presents workshops and master classes throughout North America, and is artistic producer of Entrada Piano Technique, an online video resource for teachers and students.
+He has studied with Ann Schein, Yoheved Kaplinsky, and Robert Weirich, and holds the Doctor of Musical Arts degree from the Peabody Conservatory, where he was a frequent performer in the master classes of Leon Fleisher.
+Fred presents workshops and master classes throughout North America, Asia, India, and Europe.
 He is Professor of Piano at Syracuse University and has served as Visiting Professor at the Eastman School of Music.

 Veena delights in teaching piano students of all ages — from the earliest years of study through advanced concert repertoire.
 She has also taught at Madonna University and at the University of Windsor in Canada.
 As a worship leader at the Ann Arbor Christian Reformed Church, Veena is at home in both the contemporary worship band and on the concert stage, and performs regularly as a solo and chamber musician.
 In 2011, she won the Best Liszt Interpretation prize at the Liszt-Garrison International Piano Competition and gave two East Coast premieres.
 Veena earned a Doctorate in Piano Performance and Pedagogy under Logan Skelton and John Ellis at the University of Michigan.
 Prior to that, she studied at Indiana University with Emile Naoumoff and Professors Brancart, Auer, Gulli and Tocco, and at the Royal Academy of Music with Hamish Milne.